ABOUT CROOKED CREEK

 If you are interested in learning how to catch these amazing fish on Crooked Creek, contact the shop and we can get you pointed in the right direction.

-Don’t miss out on the opportunity to catch these wonderful fish with Ben and Duane.
-A float down one of the country’s best smallmouth streams, catching hard fighting bass on fly rod is the experience of a lifetime!
+A float down one of the country’s best smallmouth streams, catching hard fighting bass on a fly rod is the experience of a lifetime!